degory/ghul-dev/src/getting-started.md

 ### source files

 You'll need some ghūl source files.
-By convention ghūl source files have the extension `.ghul`, and the standard MSBuild targets will include `**/*.ghul` when building.
+By convention ghūl source files have the extension `.ghul`, and the `ghul.runtime` provided MSBuild targets will include `**/*.ghul` when building.

 ### building and running